Using SQL Statements with Databricks

 ai_assist_sql.png

-Using the sample screenshot below, we will provide an overview of each of the components of the AI Assist window.
+Using the sample screenshot below, we will provide an overview of each component of the AI Assist window.

 1. SQL Query Description